briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 \rule{\textwidth}{1pt}

 Once again, we deeply appreciate time and effort that you and the two reviewers have dedicated to our research and the constructive comments provided.
-We hope you'll find that this manuscript has benefitted tremendously from them.
-Please do not hesitate to contact us if we can clarify any of our comments above.
+We hope you'll find that this manuscript has improved through our efforts to address these comments.
+Please do not hesitate to contact us if we can clarify any of our response above.

 Thank you for your continued consideration of our manuscript.